Hereditary Hemorrhagic Telangiectasia

 Toronto, ON, CA

-Marie Faughnan practices in Toronto, Canada.
+Marie Faughnan practices practicing medicine in Toronto, Canada.
 Ms. Faughnan is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
-Her top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Arteriovenous Malformation, Endoscopy, and Liver Embolization.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Arteriovenous Malformation, Endoscopy, and Liver Embolization.

 What are the support groups for Hereditary Hemorrhagic Telangiectasia?